Real Name | Stanislas Wawrinka |

 - Stanislas Wawrinka is 39 years old

-- Is Stanislas Wawrinka single or married?
-Stanislas Wawrinka is Married (Ilham Vuilloud)!
+- Stanislas Wawrinka is currently Married (Ilham Vuilloud)

 - Which college/university did Stanislas Wawrinka go to?
 Stanislas Wawrinka went to Rudolf Steiner School in Crissier